python-openapi/openapi-core/docs/usage.rst

 Response
 --------

-You can also validate responses
+You can also validate against responses

 .. code-block:: python